oracle/weblogic-deploy-tooling/documentation/1.9/content/userguide/tools/encrypt.md

 The Create, Update and Deploy tools can take a set of models.
 The Encrypt model will encrypt a set of models.
 Each model is encrypted using the same passphrase and written back to its original location.

-**NOTE: WebLogic Deploy Tooling also supports the use of domain-encrypted passwords directly in the model.
-The Encrypt Model Tool should not be used in tandem with this method.**
+{{% notice note %}} WebLogic Deploy Tooling also supports the use of domain-encrypted passwords directly in the model.
+The Encrypt Model Tool should not be used in tandem with this method.
+{{% /notice %}}

 Start with the following example model: